PUSH ENTERTAINMENT LIMITED

 We may combine information we receive from other sources with information you give to us and information we collect about you (including information in relation to your devices).
 We may use this combined information for the purposes set out above.

 AUTOMATED DECISION MAKING

-We use some of the personal information you provide us to conduct some level of automated decision-making - for example, we use certain personal information (for example, IP addresses or payment information) to automatically block certain potentially fraudulent transactions for a short period of time.
+We use some of the personal information you provide us to conduct some level of automated decision-making, including profiling - for example, we use certain personal information (for example, IP addresses or payment information) to automatically block certain potentially fraudulent transactions for a short period of time.